Infant formula: Nutritional content

+The FDA's Operation Stork Speed expert panel for 2025 recommended updates to the U.S infant formula nutrient standards, these are regulations that have not been significantly modified since the 80s.
+The recommended changes align more with some of the international guidelines, such as those in Europe.
+Some of the recommendations included changes in essential fatty acids, reducing iron levels, reconsidering high protein levels and changing the non-lactose carbohydrate components.

 Policy, industry and marketing

 The policy, regulatory, and industry environments surrounding the infant formula market vary tremendously between countries.

 International

 The International Code of Marketing of Breast-milk Substitutes is an international health policy framework adopted by the World Health Assembly of the WHO in 1981 regarding infant formula marketing, including strict restrictions on advertising.
 Its implementation depends on the laws of different countries and the behavior of infant formula manufacturers – the code has no power itself.
 Legislation and corporate behavior vary significantly between countries: at least 84 countries have enacted national legislation implementing all or many of the provisions of the Code, and 14 countries have draft laws awaiting adoption; whereas elsewhere, neither the Code nor its principles are followed by governments or formula manufacturers.

 Practices that are banned in the Code include most advertising, claiming health benefits for formula, and giving free samples to women able to breastfeed – this latter practice is particularly criticized because it can interfere with lactation, creating dependence on formula, without proper education on ensuring continued breast stimulation while formula is being used.
 In many countries, free samples of infant formula have been provided to hospitals for decades; infant formula is often the only product routinely provided free of charge to hospitals.
 The Baby Friendly Hospital Initiative (BFHI) aims to reduce and eliminate this controversial practice; however, there is increasing criticism of the BFHI's rigidity in limiting use of infant formula, which can be an appropriate treatment for common conditions such as suboptimal intake jaundice, and may cause mothers to feel pressured or guilted into breastfeeding.